 You can apply for the Doctorate Extension Scheme up to 60 days before your award date.
 Your award date is the date that your PhD is expected to be formally confirmed by Queen Mary as completed to the standard required for the award of a PhD.
 This date might be different from the end date stated in your original CAS, as the completion date for a PhD is often difficult to determine far in advance.

 You must apply before you are awarded.
 The Research Degrees Office (RDO) can estimate your expected end date once you have received the examiners' report following your viva.
 You can inform the RDO that you wish to apply for the DES before this, but they will not be able to estimate the award date until this point.
 If you complete your corrections in a different time scale, for example if you are given 9 months to complete major corrections, but actually complete them in 4 months, then your award date will be different to the estimated award date.
 Even if you pass with no corrections, there will still be time before you are awarded, so you will still be eligible to apply.
-It would be a good idea to prepare the documents for your Tier 4 (DES) application in advance so that you are ready to apply once you are within 60 days of your award date.
+It would be a good idea to prepare the documents for your DES application in advance so that you are ready to apply once you are within 60 days of your award date.

 You will need to request a new CAS for the DES.
 You can apply for DES any time within the 60 days immediately before your award date.
 The CAS cannot be assigned after the university has confirmed that your PhD has been awarded.

-If you have been financially sponsored by a government or international scholarship agency during your studies, or within 12 months of making this application if the sponsorship has now stopped, you must provide the unconditional written consent of your financial sponsor for you to apply under Tier 4 DES.
+If you have been financially sponsored by a government or international scholarship agency during your studies, or within 12 months of making this application if the sponsorship has now stopped, you must provide the unconditional written consent of your financial sponsor for you to apply under the DES.
 You can find more details about this requirement here.

 In most cases your CAS will state "Higher Education Institution (HEI) sponsor has made assessment".
 If this is the case, when answering the question "If you are studying at a higher education institution, have they assessed that you meet the English language requirement, or that you are a 'gifted student'?" (if asked), you should select "Yes".

-As your Tier 4 sponsor, Queen Mary is required to let the Home Office know when you complete your course and is also obliged to notify the Home Office if you fail your course, do not complete it or if you are awarded a qualification that is lower than a doctorate.
+As your sponsor, Queen Mary is required to let the Home Office know when you complete your course and is also obliged to notify the Home Office if you fail your course, do not complete it or if you are awarded a qualification that is lower than a doctorate.

 If you fail your course or do not complete it, or if you are awarded a lower qualification, your application will be refused if you are still awaiting a decision.
 You might want to consider withdrawing the application first.
 If you have already been granted immigration permission under the scheme, the Home Office will cutail (cut short) your immigration permission.
 You should seek advice from the Advice and Counselling Service if you think this will happen to you.